dfinity/wg-identity-authentication/topics/icrc_29_window_post_message_transport.md

 ## Authentication

-* The relying party must authenticate the signer by checking if the received message event `source` property is equal to the `window` that was opened.
+* The relying party must authenticate the signer by checking if both:
+  - The received message `source` property is equal to the `window` that was opened.
+  - The received message `origin` property is equal to the `origin` property in the `"result": "ready"` message received when communication channel was established.
+* The signer must authenticate the relying party by checking if both:
+    - The received message `source` property is equal to the `window.opener`.
-* The signer must authenticate the relying party by checking if the received message event `origin` property is equal to the `origin` property in the previously received `icrc29_status` message event.
+    - The received message `origin` property is equal to the `origin` property in the `icrc29_status` message received when communication channel was established.

 ## Sending Messages

 Messages are sent by calling `window.postMessage` on the signer window, or the `window.opener` respectively.

-When sending messages from relying party to signer, the `targetOrigin` parameter must be set to `'*'`, so that the signer can redirect to a different origin when needed.
+When sending messages from relying party to signer, the `targetOrigin` parameter must be set to the `origin` property in the `"result": "ready"` message received when communication channel was established

-When sending messages from signer to relying party, the `targetOrigin` parameter must be set to the `origin` property in the previously received `icrc29_status` message event.
+When sending messages from signer to relying party, the `targetOrigin` parameter must be set to the `origin` property in the `icrc29_status` message received when communication channel was established.

 The relying party may close the signer window in between interactions.
 If the relying party wants to continue a session after having closed the window, it must again go through the process of [establishing a communication channel](#establishing-a-communication-channel).